bndtools/bnd/docs/_commands/nexus.md

 - `[ -x --xclude <string> ]` Specify the exclude pattern for artifacts from the '--from' option.
 Defaults to no exclude pattern.

 ### upload
-Upload a file to staging repository by id

 #### Synopsis:
 	   upload [options]  <repositoryId> <remotepath_or_gav> <file>